 1982: On April 14, 1982 the U.S. Postal Service issued a State Birds and Flowers 20 cent stamp series for all 50 states, with the bluebirds painted by Arthur Singer depicted on stamps for Idaho, Missouri, Nevada and New York.

-1984: Dr. Shirl Brunnell self-published "I Hear Bluebirds," the story of a pair of baby bluebirds orphaned as a result of a House Sparrow attack that Brunell adopted and raised.
+1984: Dr. Shirl Brunell self-published "I Hear Bluebirds," the story of a pair of baby bluebirds orphaned as a result of a House Sparrow attack that Brinell adopted and raised.
 She was a clinical psychologist working with abused children.
 She found that some severely traumatized children could not connect with humans or her but they could connect with bluebirds that she attracted to her woodland clinic.
 Brunell passed away in 2005.
 (Kridler)

-The Connecticut Bluebird Restoration Project (CBRP), a private nonprofit organization dedicated to restoration, conservation and managemnt of native cavity-nesting birds.
+The Connecticut Bluebird Restoration Project (CBRP), a private nonprofit organization dedicated to restoration, conservation and management of native cavity-nesting birds.
 (CT Wildlife, July/August 2007) As of 2007, CBRP monitors up to 2,500 nestboxes and currently manages 700-800.
 POC: Dave Rosgen, White Memorial Conservation Center, Litchfield.

 1980's: Art Aylesworth and Duncan Macintosh led a campaign to convince NABS to recommend a larger nestbox with a 1 9/16" hole for Mountain Bluebirds (Niebuhr).